The Restructuring Review: Mexico

 - allowing for the use of standardised forms to voluntary request or involuntary demand concurso mercantil;

 - the prospect of filing petitions and other communications electronically;

 - an emphasis on transparency;

 - provisions permitting debtors to obtain DIP financing as necessary to maintain the ongoing business of the company and the essential liquidity during the concurso, the financing of which will be considered privileged in ranking (with a preference over all secured creditors) for purposes of the preference of the payment thereof in the event of a liquidation;

 - the recognition of subordinated creditors, including inter-company creditors in accordance with certain rules, which, among others, establish that such inter-company creditors will not be allowed to vote for the approval of the debt restructuring agreement when such inter-company creditors represent 25 per cent or more of the total amount of recognised credits, unless such creditors consent to the agreement adopted by the rest of the recognised creditors of the same class; and

-- the broadening of the retroactivity period applicable for the review of fraudulent conveyances with respect to transactions entered with inter-company or related creditors (to twice the statutory periods).
+- the broadening of the retroactivity period applicable for the review of fraudulent conveyances in respect of transactions entered with inter-company or related creditors (to twice the statutory periods).

 Liabilities of management and the board of directors

-To avoid abuses in respect of an insolvent debtor, the amendments to the Concurso Law also included a set of provisions that refer to the potential liability of the debtor's management and relevant employees for damage caused to the debtor company if:
+To avoid abuses in respect of an insolvent debtor, the amendments to the Concurso Law also included a set of provisions that refer to the potential liability of the debtor's management and relevant employees for damage caused to the debtor company if they are: